-This desire to understand these underlying issues associated with literate acts becomes specific in current research about how communities articulate appropriate relations to risk taking (both in ceramics communities and bicycling ones), or how instruction sets are shaped in the frames of individuals’ authority.
+This desire to understand these underlying issues associated with literate acts becomes specific in current research about how communities articulate appropriate relations to risk taking (both in ceramics communities and bicycling ones), or how instruction sets are shifting in social media venues.
 It takes the form of a research study on contemporary literacy narratives in social media venues, or the politics and ethics associated with selecting online portfolio resources for a writing program, or the challenges for developing curriculum appropriate to the changing definitions of what it means to write.

 approach to teaching